 - Ensure new volunteers have an induction at the club.
 Learn their expectations and allow for questions to be asked.

-- Assign mentors or ‘buddies’ to new volunteers so that they have a designated ‘go-to’ person for help.
-Maybe appoint a Volunteer/Workforce Coordinator
+- Assign mentors or ‘buddies’ to new volunteers so they have a designated ‘go-to’ person for help.
+We encourage clubs to appoint a Volunteer Coordinator.

 - Make volunteers aware of available training and qualifications which would be suitable for them.